For Pet Owners

 Initial consultation

-Once your vet has referred you to Forrest Animal Behaviour, this is the first consultation you will have and will most likely be the first time I meet you and your pet.
+Once your vet has referred you to Forrest Animal Behaviour, you will have an initial consultation.

 Prior to the consultation, you will be asked to complete an extensive behaviour history form.
 It is important that you complete this in as much detail as possible.
 This will become the starting point of our initial consultation discussion, allowing me to understand all aspects of your pets’ everyday life including the behavioural problem.
 While awaiting the completion of your history form, we will be assessing your medical history provided by your vet and preparing for your consultation.

 This consultation will last between 1.5-2 hours.
-A large proportion of this time will be spent discussing the problem behaviour, aspects surrounding your pet’s full lifestyle and importantly allowing your pet to settle in my company.
+A proportion of this time will be spent discussing the problem behaviour and importantly allowing your pet to settle in our company.
 This allows us to make a tentative diagnosis of your pet’s behaviour and decide the required approach to resolve the concerns.
-If appropriate we will also introduce the start of the management of the behaviour or behaviour modification plan.
+If appropriate we will also introduce the start of behaviour management or their behaviour modification plan.

 lottie in the garden